Undergraduate Handbook

 Per University policy, readmission after the mandatory one year Academic Suspension is not automatic but requires both the student to submit an Application for Readmission by UC’s posted deadlines and with the approval of the college.
 At the college’s discretion, college approval may require the student to satisfy certain specified conditions.
 A student may not graduate from the University of Cincinnati while on Academic Suspension.

 “Each college establishes its own criteria, conditions, effective dates of academic suspension and appeal procedures.
 There are, however, certain University of Cincinnati policies guiding what happens during the period of suspension.
-The suspending college will provide academic counseling or advising during the suspension period.
 With its written authorization, students may register as non-matriculated students, normally for no more than nine credits per term.
 Students enrolling for more than their authorized credit load will be administratively withdrawn from all courses.
 Enrolling in courses while on suspension does not ensure readmission to the college.
 If readmission does occur, the college will determine whether or not to accept credit for those courses taken while on suspension.”

 Program Dismissal